This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 different schema, the data store has to store the schema with that document, which is less efficient.
 This is

-This includes data stores designed to extract insights from your data using analytics, as discussed in the next section.
+This includes data stores designed to extract insights from your data by using analytics, as discussed in the next section.

 Analytics: Columnar Databases